 1989 – November

 OH YEAH!!!
 We, The University of Western Ontario Mustangs, just won the Vanier Cup!
 I love playing this sport!
 I should feel happier than I do, especially right now, but the scabs all over my body are a constant reminder that I’m not well.
 I just wish someone could tell me what it is.
-I’m so itchy, I now am snapping pens in half during classes to scratch through my skin multiple times each day.
-Maybe a break from football will help, and I can gain some of the weight back I’ve lost, seems like I lost more than normal this year.
-Well, I better enjoy the moment, who knows what tomorrows going to bring.
+I’m so itchy, I’m now snapping pens in half during classes to scratch through my skin multiple times each day.
+Maybe a break from football will help, and I can gain some of the weight back I’ve lost; seems like I lost more than normal this year.
+Well, I better enjoy the moment…who knows what tomorrow’s going to bring.

 2021 - March

 Amazing!
-My oldest girl Cass, just became the first woman Freshman to win the gold Medal in NCAA history for The Colorado U Buffs at the National Championships!
-What a capstone to an incredible year, her first World Cup start and points back in January in Slovenia, 23rd in the World Championships in Italy, more World Cup races!
-All while being a full time student!
+My oldest girl, Cass, just became the first woman Freshman to win the gold Medal in NCAA history for The Colorado U Buffs at the National Championships!
+What a capstone to an incredible year; her first World Cup start and World Cup points back in January in Slovenia, 23rd in the World Championships in Italy, and even more World Cup races!
+All while being a full-time student!
 I am so proud to be her dad.

 1990 – February

-I guess the biopsy didn’t go well, seeing as I’m waking up in this Toronto hospital feeling like crap with all kinds of tubes sticking out of me.
+I guess the biopsy didn’t go well, seeing as I’m waking up in this Toronto hospital feeling like I’ve been hit by a truck with all kinds of tubes sticking out of me.
 Getting a nosebleed in the middle of surgery and having the blood go into my lungs is something I need to avoid going forward!
-At least the biopsy is done and I will get an answer as to what’s wrong with me, although I already know.
+At least the biopsy is done, and I will get an answer about what’s wrong with me, although I already know.
 When Sally noticed me scratching in class all the time and came up and started asking me questions, I knew right then and there I had this thing called Hodgkin’s Disease that her dad had.
 “Do you have night sweats?”
 YES!
 Every night, my sheets and pillows are soaked every morning!
 “Have you lost weight?”
 YES!
 Close to 20 pounds!
-“Does the itching every stop?”
+“Does the itching ever stop?”
 NO!
-I can get it to go away for an hour or two if I scratch through my skin, but always comes back.
+I can get it to go away for an hour or two if I scratch through my skin, but it always comes back.
 “Do you have any lumps on your neck or underarm or anywhere else?”
 Ummm, oh boy, yes I do, on my underarm, I never noticed that before.
 Why hasn’t anyone else ever asked me all these questions???
 I guess that just shows me, you never know who is going to be the person that can help you when you need it most!

 2015 – December